 What role does hydration play in hair?

-Once hair emerges from the follicles, it is not alive.
-It consists of inert keratin filaments lacking metabolic activity.
-However, hair can retain water, and that water plays an important role in its appearance, elasticity, and resistance to breakage.
+Once they emerge from the hair follicles, hair strands are not alive.
+They consist primarily of inert keratin filaments, devoid of metabolic activity.
+However, this does not prevent hair from containing water, nor does it stop that water from playing an important role in its appearance, elasticity, and resistance to breakage.

-As a reminder, each hair fiber has three stacked layers: the medulla, the innermost layer; the cortex, which accounts for nearly 80% of the fiber; and the cuticle, the external protective layer.
-The cortex consists of keratin and also contains melanin pigments that give hair its color.
-It also serves as the primary site for water storage and absorption.
-The cuticle consists of flat cells that overlap like shingles, and their cohesion is essential for limiting water loss.
-When these cells become disorganized, often after damage to the lipid intercellular cement, the hair fibers become more porous: they retain less water and absorb it more easily.
+As a reminder, each hair fiber is composed of three overlapping layers: the medulla, the innermost layer; the cortex, accounting for nearly 80% of the hair; and the cuticle, the external protective layer.
+The cortex is made of keratin and also contains melanin pigments, which give hair its color.
+It is also the primary water-storage region.
+The cuticle, in turn, consists of flat cells that overlap like shingles, and their cohesion is essential for limiting water loss as well as preventing its ingress.
+When these cells become disorganized, often due to degradation of the lipid intercellular cement, the hair becomes more porous: it holds water less effectively and absorbs it more readily.

 How to "hydrate" your hair?

-To keep water in the hair, restore the cuticle’s lipid barrier.
-Emollients and occlusive agents act here.
-Plant oils, like coconut oil or apricot oil, rich in fatty acids, can form a film on the fiber surface, reducing water evaporation.
-Some studies have shown that lauric acid, a primary component of coconut oil, can penetrate hair, reduce cuticle swelling from water, and lessen the stress this swelling places on hair fibers.
+It is also important to maintain the cuticle’s lipid barrier.
+This is where emollients and occlusive agents come into play.
+Plant oils, such as coconut oil or apricot oil, rich in fatty acids, can form a film on the surface of the fibers, thereby reducing water evaporation.
+Some studies have shown that lauric acid, one of the main components of coconut oil, can penetrate the hair shaft and mitigate cuticle swelling from water as well as the stress it imposes on the hair fibers.

-Some studies examined the effect of nanoemulsions on the hydration of textured hair from a woman.
-Some hair fibers underwent a bleaching process with or without recoloring.
-For reference, a nanoemulsion is a mixture of two or more immiscible liquids in which one liquid disperses in the other as nanometer-scale droplets.
-Three nanoemulsions were studied: a control formulation, one containing 7.5% coconut oil, and one containing 7.5% coconut oil and 0.1% wine lees extract.
-They were applied to all three hair types and hydration was measured.
+Other studies have investigated the effect of nanoemulsions on the hydration of textured hair donated by a woman.
+Some hair fibers underwent a bleaching process, with or without subsequent recoloring.
+For reference, a nanoemulsion is a mixture of two or more immiscible liquids in which one is finely dispersed in the other, forming droplets at the nanoscale.
+Specifically, three nanoemulsions were studied: a control nanoemulsion, a version enriched with 7.5% coconut oil, and a third containing 7.5% coconut oil and 0.1% wine lees extract.
+These were applied to the three hair types, and their hydration was then observed.

 ---|---|---|---|